Apply For Grants

 - The applying church/organization must be based in the United States

 The Following Do Not Qualify for this Grant:

 - Non-Wesleyan-tradition* churches/organizations

-- Mission trips, community engagement events, service projects, or 1-time events or projects.
+- Mission trips, service projects, or 1-time events or projects.
 While we encourage the marriage of mission and evangelism, to qualify for this grant, such a project would need to show intentional relationship building that leads to invitation into life-transforming relationship with Christ and discipleship as part of your congregation.